enasequence/read_docs/cli_02.md

 - 0-1 chromosome list file
 - 0-1 unlocalised list file

+The following files are mandatory:

+- 1 manifest file must be provided.
+- 1 assembly info file must be provided.
+- 1 fasta or 1 flat file must be provided.
+- If there are AGP sequences then 1 AGP file must be provided.
+- If there are chromosomes then 1 chromosome list file must be provided.
+- If there are unlocalised sequences then 1 unlocalised list file must be provided.

 ### Sequence names

-Sequences must have a unique name that is provided in the fasta, AGP or flat files.
+Sequences must have a unique name within the submission that is provided in the fasta, AGP or flat files.
 It is essential that the sequence names are unique and used consistently between files.

-For example, the chromosome list file must refer to the chromosome sequences using the unique names.
+For example, the chromosome list file must refer to the chromosome sequences using the unique sequence names.
-Similarly, an AGP file must refer to scaffolds or contigs using the unique names.
+Similarly, an AGP file must refer to scaffolds or contigs using the unique sequence names.

 ### Manifest file